kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/environment-management.md

 While both Mamba and Pip are used for package management, they have key differences:
 - **Mamba (or Conda) vs. Pip:**
   - **Mamba** is an environment manager that handles binary packages and dependencies using Conda environments.
 It ensures package compatibility across different platforms and Python versions.
   - **Pip** is the default Python package manager, primarily used to install Python packages from the Python Package Index (PyPI).
-Pip relies on virtual environments (e.g., `venv` or `virtualenv`) for isolation but does not manage dependencies as efficiently as Mamba.
+Pip does not natively support environment management, but instead relies on virtual environments (e.g., created with `venv` or `virtualenv`) for isolation but does not manage dependencies as efficiently as Mamba.
   - **Dependency Resolution:** Mamba provides more robust dependency resolution compared to Pip, which may run into conflicts when installing packages.
   - **Speed:** Mamba is significantly faster than Pip when solving complex dependencies since it uses a more optimized dependency solver.